lujanfernaud/js-calculator/README.md

 # JS Calculator

-A very simple calculator using ES6, Flexbox and Sass.
+A very simple calculator built with ES6, CSS Grid, Flexbox and Sass.

+Note: Operations with negative numbers are currently not working.